timoles/bachelor-arbeit/README.md

 * When implementing a transport we have to check if we keep the LUA approach  on the client side, or if we want to decode the pacakages in ruby.
 (Client: Ruby, Server: C with LUA interpreter) || (Client: Ruby with LUA interpreter, Server: C with LUA interpreter)

+* Bunch of stuff copied from `server_transport_http` to `server_transport_http_malleable`, we are overriding tons of `transport->` and `ctx-> ` in (line 900+) mby we need ot only override the things in `transport_move_to_malleable` though (as seen in wininet)

+* Keep malleable in an extension so we don't ~HAVE~ to ship LUA with every Meterpreter and transport?

+* Make extra malleable transport flag, `base_dispatch.c` line 19 would probably be a good start

+* Anstatt derzeitiger loesung mit flag die umschaellt wie bei wininet, neue loesung mit url mhttp!!!

+* transport_config.rb lets us see how scheemes (and transports?) are set

+* test with initial malleable transport and with added malleable transport

+* if transport cant be initialized (and we have no valid transports we nuke the CPU) `transport initialisation failed, moving to the next transport`

+* own transport works now, need to check if CHANGING into the transport works aswell. (as initial transport version it works (in metasploit framework `setg OverrideScheme mhttp`))

+* need to readd lua interpreter in own transport, then need to rewrite recieve and send functions to encode and decode (and need to add lua in ruby)

 # Bisherige Schritte

 1. Basic functionality Extension zum laufen gebracht